-Trump Tweets That ‘Fake News’ Is ‘The Enemy Of The People On Same Night CNN Gets Bomb Threat
+Trump Tweets That ‘Fake News’ Is ‘The Enemy Of The People’ On Same Night CNN Gets Bomb Threat

 “FAKE NEWS – THE ENEMY OF THE PEOPLE!”
 Trump wrote in all capital letters.

 The coincidence will likely be noted by pundits and observers, especially those who believe that Trump’s rhetoric is partly responsible for a rise in violent actions in America.
-Such observations were made by some commentators who noted that a man named Cesar Sayoc, who sent pipe bomb packages to various lawmakers, progressives, critics of Trump, and CNN, was also an ardent Trump supporter, who had anti-CNN bumper stickers on his van, according to reporting from the Miami Herald.
+Such observations were made by some commentators who noted that a man named Cesar Sayoc, who allegedly sent pipe bomb packages to various lawmakers, progressives, critics of Trump, and CNN, was also an ardent Trump supporter, who had anti-CNN bumper stickers on his van, according to reporting from the Miami Herald.

 CNN's New York offices and studios have been evacuated due to a phoned bomb threat, the company says.
 In the meantime, the network has gone to taped programming. https://t.co/4cR6kjgA20 pic.twitter.com/XqekxFfX0X